Bastille Default Templates and Customization

 custom template.
 These custom templates can then be configured as the defaults

-for your environment by updating the bastille.conf
+for your environment by updating the bastille.conf.

 Note: In order to avoid having your changes clobbered with a Bastille package update it is not recommended to edit the default template(s) themselves.

-Create a new template namespace at /usr/local/bastille/templates/
+Create a new template namespace at /usr/local/bastille/templates/.
+This

 new template namespace is often a username or team/project name.
 Within this